Secrets of The Home Cooks: How Long Does Kimchi Last ?

 On the other hand, keeping Kimchi at room temperature will quicken the fermentation process.
 This gives the tendency of rapid ripening that over-fermentation.

-However, you will know that Kimchi is no longer safe for consumption if you notice smelly fizz or molds growing.
+However, you will know that Kimchi is no longer safe for consumption if you notice smelly fizzy or molds growing (rotten kimchi).
 That’s the time to discard your old Kimchi and make a new batch.

 Kimchi is delicious and tastes unique.
 It pairs well with just about any type of dish.
 It is even used as an ingredient in other Korean recipes.
 Store Kimchi in your refrigerator to let it ferment at the right pace and enjoy the flavors longer.